Kirk Radomski

-Kirk J. Radomski (born 1969) is a former batboy and clubhouse employee, colloquially known by players as Murdock, for the New York Mets of Major League Baseball from 1985 to 1995.
+Kirk J. Radomski (born 1969) is an American former batboy and clubhouse employee, colloquially known by players as Murdock, for the New York Mets of Major League Baseball from 1985 to 1995.
 On April 27, 2007, he pleaded guilty in United States district court to money laundering and illegal distribution of anabolic steroids, human growth hormone, Clenbuterol, amphetamines and other drugs to "dozens of current and former Major League Baseball players, and associates, on teams throughout Major League Baseball."
 Radomski faced a maximum sentence of 25 years in prison and a $500,000 fine.
 He was sentenced to five years probation and ordered to pay a fine of $18,575, due to his cooperation with the federal government and the Mitchell Report.

 Players' reactions

 Several former members of the New York Mets were quoted in the April 28, 2007 edition of The New York Times as remembering Radomski.
 Dave Magadan, former hitting coach for the Boston Red Sox and former Met from 1986–1992, was quoted as saying "He was huge, I mean huge" in reference to Radomski's physical build.
-Howard Johnson, former hitting coach for the Mets, and former third baseman from 1985-1993 was quoted as saying "He was a clubhouse kid, one of several, one of the kids that were there," when asked about Radomski.
-Ron Darling, former pitcher for the Mets from 1983-1991 had no recollection of the former team employee.
+Howard Johnson, former hitting coach for the Mets, and former third baseman from 1985–1993 was quoted as saying "He was a clubhouse kid, one of several, one of the kids that were there," when asked about Radomski.
+Ron Darling, former pitcher for the Mets from 1983–1991 had no recollection of the former team employee.